discord-net/Discord.Net/docs/guides/components_v2/advanced.md

 **[File](https://discord.com/developers/docs/components/reference#file)**

 Used to send a single file.
+Only supports the `attachment://` protocol.

 **[Separator](https://discord.com/developers/docs/components/reference#separator)**

 Just something to put space between components (Y axis).
 - Spacing can be set to either `1` (small space) or `2` (large space)
+- Visibility can be toggled too. (`IsDivider`)

 **[Container](https://discord.com/developers/docs/components/reference#container)**

 A parent component with a side bar of customisable colour (like embeds).

 In Discord.NET, you typically use these components in conjunction with a `ComponentBuilderV2`.
 The V2 specific components can be added to the builder using the `WithX` fluent/chain methods whereas the other supported components are mostly children of `ActionRows` and can be added as a component array like used below.
 You need to know what components can be added to which component though to prevent errors (this is why the above sections exist).
+If your component structure is wrong, Discord.NET will throw an exception.

 This example offers some more insight on how to use them.
 Below is a component with `TextDisplay`, `MediaGallery` and `ActionRow` (with `Buttons` or `SelectMenu`).